krzychb/OnlineHumidifier/4-Measure/readme.md

 ## Software Setup

 Once hardware connections are ready let us prepare the software.
 I have mentioned that ESP is communication with DHT22 sensor over a custom protocol.
 This protocol has been already implemented for Arduino in a [DHT sensor library](https://github.com/adafruit/DHT-sensor-library) that we can use instead of writing it by ourselves.
 To do so we first need to install it.
-Go to Sketch > Include Library > Manage Libraries… and type “DHT” in search box.
+Go to Sketch > Include Library > Manage Libraries... and type “DHT” in search box.
 Pick “DHT sensor library” and install it.

 ![DHT library selection](pictures/dht-library-selection.png)